Cuprate/old_book/src/monero/database/monerod_database.md

 			   └──db_lmdb.h
 ```

 Monerod use **LMDB** (Lightning Memory-Mapped Database), an embedded key-value database with a performance and stability record speaking for itself.
-It uses a Binary+ Tree to structure its stored data, this make it extremely efficient on disk optimized for random I/O, such as SSD. (*This is why the Monero Community discourage the use of HDD, that is designed for sequential writes.
-It really put overhead on the disk and dramatically slow down performance and its lifespan*.)
+It uses a Binary+ Tree to structure its stored data, this make it extremely efficient on a disk optimized for random I/O, such as SSD.
+This is perfect for Monero which requires a lot of random I/O when verifying transactions (*This is why the Monero Community discourage the use of HDD, that is designed for sequential writes.
+It really put overhead on the disk and dramatically slow down performance and its lifespan*).

 LMDB is lightweight, performant, embedded, ACID, reliable and support Copy-On-Write.
 So it is natural for the core-project to develop Monerod on top of it.
 Other options that could have been considered is LevelDB developed by Google, that show better read performance.